wafna/SPoG/README.md

 SPoG
 ====

-A app demonstrating with postgresql-simple.
+A demonstration of Haskell's postgresql-simple.

 There's lots of stuff on the web about this but it's hard to get some simple, straightforward, and complete working code.
 This ends now.